thestippe/thestippe.github.io/_posts/dataviz/2023-10-14-marks-channels.md

 </svg>

 <div class="emphbox">
-Someone also uses three dimensional objects as markers.
+Someone also uses three-dimensional objects as markers.
 Please, don't!
 <br>
 Their encoding implies that we must model the perspective,